 Pursuing compensation from the party who was at fault for causing the accident can however be daunting especially if you do not have any legal experience.
 Your best hope of getting fully compensated lies in getting legal representation from an experienced Columbus truck accident lawyer.
-If you want a skilled personal injury attorney in Columbus, Georgia, contact the Bethune Law Firm by calling 1-800-INJURED.
+If you want a skilled personal injury attorney in Columbus, Georgia, contact the Bethune Law Firm by calling 4048757800.

 What Should I Do Immediately After Being Involved In A Truck Accident?